mihdan/cyr2lat/readme.txt

 == Changelog ==

 = 4.1 =
 * Added phpunit tests.
-All plugin classes are 100% covered.
+All plugin classes are 100% covered
+* Added js tests.
+All plugin js code is 100% covered
-* Fix bug with Jetpack sync.
+* Fixed bug with Jetpack sync
+* Fixed empty slug bug while using characters outside of locale

 = 4.0 (24.04.2019) =
 * Added button to convert existing slugs, instead of checkbox